sdercolin/vlabeler/readme/file-api.md

 `getNameWithoutExtension(fileName: string): string` : get the name without extension of the input string as a file name.

 `getExtension(fileName: string): string` : get the extension of the input string as a file name.

+`getSafeFileName(fileName: string): string` : get a safe file name from the input string.

 ### Source file